effectai/effect-network/constitution/constitution.md

 honestly and in good faith with a view to the best interests of the EffectDAO and was not aware that their conduct was unlawful.

-&nbsp;&nbsp;&nbsp; **10.3** The High Guard may restrict indemnification of any person on the prerequisite that the person acted honestly and in good faith with a view to the best interests of the EffectDAO.
+&nbsp;&nbsp;&nbsp; **10.3** The High Guard may restrict the indemnification of any person on the prerequisite that the person acted honestly and in good faith with a view to the best interests of the EffectDAO.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **10.3.1** The decision by the EffectDAO High Guard as to whether the Person acted honestly and in good faith and with a